jcarpenter/joshcarpenter.ca/src/posts/coronavirus.md

 If you're 70+, and/or have lung or cardio-vascular problems:

 -   Take them to the ER
 -   Also do this if: you're having trouble breathing, or fever is very high and unmanaged with meds.
-TODO: Citation needed.
+[TODO: Citation needed]{.todo}.

 At the hospital: